pjf32/EM-tool/README.md

 ## - JEOL SEM scale
   The macro JOEL SEM scale set image scale based on pixel size store in the .txt file associated with SEM image.

+## - Hitachi SEM scale
+  The macro Hitachi SEM scale set image scale based on pixel size store in the .txt file associated with SEM image.

 ## - Image annotation
   Annotate measured dimensions in a cabibrated image.